Of all the current UK networks, O2 has changed the most. The carrier as it exists now was “born” in 2002, but its history dates as far back as 1985.

 O2 5G plans

-O2 has announced it will launch its 5G network before the end of 2019 in four cities, Belfast, Cardiff, Edinburgh, and London.
-It will then add more cities in 2020.
-O2 is actually teaming up with another U.K. carrier, Vodafone, to help accelerate the rollout of its 5G network.
+O2 has also teamed up with another U.K. carrier, Vodafone, to help accelerate the rollout of its 5G network.
 O2 won 40MHz of the country’s 3.4GHz spectrum at Ofcom’s 5G spectrum auction for a cool 317,720,000 pounds and will use that as part of its 5G plans.

 O2 coverage checker